Police arrest kidnap suspect in Niger | TODAY.NG

 The Police Command in Niger has arrested a suspected kidnapper and rescued the victim in Kaoje village of Shiroro Local Government Area of the state.

-The Commissioner of Police in the state, Mr Dibal Yakadi, disclosed this in an interview on Tuesday in Minna.
+The Commissioner of Police in the state, Dibal Yakadi, disclosed this in an interview with the News Agency of Nigeria on Tuesday in Minna.

 He said that the suspect, Sani Gaya of Megu village, was arrested by a mobile police officer who was on special duty at Kaoje village.